gregl83/paq/docs/benchmarks.md

 This document outlines the process for creating reproducible and comparative benchmarks for `paq`.

-Benchmarks for `paq` and similar tools are located in the [benches](../benches) directory of this repository.
+Benchmarks are located in the [benches](../benches) directory of this repository.

 Reproducibility relies on four main tools: